JN2022/JN2022.github.io/research.md

 <!--xx-->

 #### selected work in progress:
-<ins>What is the impact of influencer's creativity on influencer campaign performance?</ins> <br/>
+\-What is the impact of influencer's creativity on influencer campaign performance? <br/>
-<ins>How do live-streaming content creators adjust their behavior as audience sentiment varies?</ins> <br/>
+\-How do live-streaming content creators adjust their behavior as audience sentiment varies?<br/>